Shipping-Sandbox/Promptforge50project/README.md

 In particular, AI was used to help design and implement the integration with the Groq API, including the prompts and structured-response handling used to generate task-specific clarifying questions, refined prompts, and recommended AI/tool pipelines.

 The rest of the application was developed and integrated as a small Flask web application using Python, SQLite, HTML, CSS, and JavaScript.
-AI-generated code was reviewed, adapted, tested, and integrated into the final project.
+Only a little of AI-generated code was retrieved, adapted, tested, and integrated into the final project.

 ## Limitations